Manufacturing Process of Grinding Wheels

 ● Lapping: If the grinding wheel does not have a backing plate and is entirely made of abrasive material, the lapping machine is used to finely grind and adjust the thickness with free abrasive particles.

 ● Assembly: For grinding wheels where only the abrasive layer is sintered separately, the layer is bonded to a metal base plate before sintering.
 Afterward, the wheels go through washing, drying, and then proceed to the final inspection stage before shipping.
-Despite the company’s smaller scale compared to larger grinding wheel manufacturers, it utilizes cutting-edge equipment and is committed to delivering high-quality, high-performance products.
-While inspection and analysis are conducted using state-of-the-art technology, the company’s most valuable asset is its highly knowledgeable production team.
-This deep expertise sets our products apart from the competition.
+Compared to large-scale grinding wheel companies, we use state-of-the-art equipment to produce grinding wheels.
+In addition, we use the latest equipment for inspection and analysis in order to provide users with high-quality and high-performance products.
 However, what our company is most proud of is our manufacturing team’s deep expertise in grinding wheel production.
 This is the key reason why our products stand out from those of other companies.